shamiroxs/algoxpress/README.md

 - Execution flow
 - Algorithm reasoning

-For many beginners, these concepts are the hardest part—not the programming language itself.
+For many beginners, these concepts are the hardest part, not the programming language itself.

 AlgoXpress aims to bridge the gap between: